yanzhewu/Insight-Data-Engineer-Project/README.md

 # Insight-Data-Engineer-Project
 A data processing program which counts unique words and compute median number in a stream

-JDK 1.7
-run.sh should work, if not, please leave me a message at yzwunju@gmail.com
+Enviromment :JDK 1.7 and the run.sh should work, if not, please leave me a message at yzwunju@gmail.com

 Insight Data Engineering - Coding Challenge